neondatabase/website/content/docs/guides/vercel.md

 <Admonition type="note" title="Notes">
 - The Neon Vercel Integration can be used with more than one Vercel project, but it can only connect one Vercel project to one Neon project.
 It does not support connecting multiple Vercel projects to one Neon project or connecting multiple Neon projects to one Vercel project.
 - The Neon Vercel Integration is supported with GitHub, GitLab, and Bitbucket source code repositories.
+- The integration is not supported with [Vercel Postgres](https://vercel.com/docs/storage/vercel-postgres) databases.
 </Admonition>

 Prerequisites: